robfinch/Cores/Proposals/RISCV GCIED Proposal.md

 * modify the JAL instruction operation so that it automatically disables GC interrupts only when operating at the user level.

+* OR modify the ADDI, SUB instructions so that they automatically disable GC interrupts only when operating at the user level and an update to the stack pointer is occurring.

 ### Rationale

 Function prolog code usually begins with a stack allocation followed by some register spills to the allocated area.
 This usually occurs near the start of a function.
 Rather than add additional code to the instruction stream which costs code size and execution time, it is proposed to modify the JAL instruction so that it automatically disables the garbage collect interrupt while operating at the user level.
 A JAL instruction is close to the beginning of the function prolog as JAL is used to invoke functions.
 The JAL instruction would detect user mode, then clear the GC enable bit in the new CSR.
 Since this is just a single bit clear the hardware cost is small.

+Modifying the ADDI or SUB instructions are more hardware costly as they need to detect the registers involved, but further reduce false positive matches by allowing any stack allocation to trigger a disable of the GC interrupt.

 The new CSR register containing a single bit is required as it represents an interrupt enable / disable capability in user mode which currently does not have a register for this.
 Using CSR register operations to modify an enable bit is a standard approach.
 The existing CSR instructions may be used to modify the bit.